 What is the service life of hot-dip galvanized steel?

-Hot-dip galvanized steel can last 20 to 50 years without rusting.
+Hot-dip galvanized steel can last 10 to 20 years without rusting.
 The specific service life is related to the actual environment, zinc layer thickness, use, zinc layer quality, etc.

 Are there any other methods of galvanizing?